 only 10 days later, having done approximately 2200 miles and ridden over at

 least 24 mountain passes.

-Riding on the wrong side of the road turned out to be surprisingly easy!
-I think it helped that I had seen it all before as a pillion in previous years so it wasn’t a totally new experience.
+Riding on the other side of the road turned out to be surprisingly easy; I think it helped that I had seen it all before as a pillion in previous years so it wasn’t a totally new experience.
 The ride across northern

 on the long straight roads was pretty boring despite avoiding motorways and

 choosing the more ‘interesting’ route.
 I was just dying to reach the Alps where I would find myself on twisty Alpine passes